yuninxia/HPCToolkit/doc/src/users/gpu/gpu.md

 HPCToolkit can measure both CPU and GPU performance of GPU-accelerated applications.
 It measures CPU performance using asynchronous sampling, as described in
 Section [6.3](#sample-sources), and it measures GPU operations using tool libraries or interfaces provided by GPU vendors.
-A single build of HPCToolkit can support GPUs from AMD, Intel, and NVIDIA.
+A single build of HPCToolkit can support GPUs from AMD, NVIDIA, and Intel.

-In this chapter, we describe HPCToolkit's capabilities for profiling, tracing, and PC sampling of GPU-accelerated applications that use CUDA, ROCm, Level Zero, OpenCL, and/or OpenMP offloading.
+In this chapter, we describe HPCToolkit's capabilities for profiling, tracing, and PC sampling of GPU-accelerated applications that use a variety of vendor runtimes and tool interfaces, including ROCm (AMD), CUDA (NVIDIA), Level Zero (Intel), OpenCL (all GPUs), and/or OpenMP (all GPUs).

 Section [9.1](#sec:gpu-quickstart) provides a quick start guide for using HPCToolkit to measure GPU-accelerated applications.
 Subsequent sections describe profiling (Section [9.2](#sec:gpu-profiling)), tracing (Section [9.3](#sec:gpu-tracing)), PC sampling (Section [9.4](#sec:gpu-sampling)), and associated platform-independent metrics.
-The chapter concludes with sections on CUDA (Section [9.5](#sec:gpu-cuda)), ROCm (Section [9.6](#sec:gpu-rocm)), and Level Zero (Section [9.7](#sec:gpu-level0)) that discuss platform-specific measurement details or metrics.
+The chapter concludes with sections on AMD GPUs (Section [9.5](#sec:gpu-rocm)), NVIDIA GPUs (Section [9.6](#sec:gpu-cuda)), and Intel GPUs (Section [9.7](#sec:gpu-level0)) that discuss platform-specific measurement details or metrics.

 (sec:gpu-quickstart)=